radulle/ngx-deploy-npm/README.md

 - **optional**
 - Default: `latest` (string)
 - Example:
-  - `ng deploy --tag alpha` – Your package will be available for download using that tag, `npm install your-package@alpha` useful for RC versions, alpha, betas.
+  - `nx deploy --tag alpha` – Your package will be available for download using that tag, `npm install your-package@alpha` useful for RC versions, alpha, betas.

 Registers the published package with the given tag, such that `npm install @` will install this version.
 By default, `npm publish` updates and `npm install` installs the `latest` tag.
 See [`npm-dist-tag`](https://docs.npmjs.com/cli/dist-tag) for details about tags.